aakash1104/IndentationChecker/README.md

 ## Assumptions

 This script assumes that your C++ code compiles.
-If you have extra curly braces that may program to throw an error, the script will not compute indentation widths correctly!
+If you have extra curly braces that may cause your program to throw an error, the script will not compute indentation widths correctly!

 ## Author